jodiemcgrane/major-project-strapi/README.md

+# Major Project

 # Strapi application

-A quick description of your strapi application
+# Internport

+The backend functionalities of the Internport application using the headless CMS, Strapi!